Enterprise-CMCS/macpro-security-hub-sync/README.md

+NOTE: New Version is available - All Enterprise Jira teams should update to [v2](https://github.com/Enterprise-CMCS/mac-fc-security-hub-visibility/tree/v2), v1 can be used for the teams using atlassian Jira
 <h1  align="center"  style="border-bottom: none;">macpro-security-hub-sync</h1>

 <h3  align="center">NPM module to create Jira issues for all findings in Security Hub for the current AWS account.</h3>